-First aid is part of your normal duty of care.
+First aid, provided by an appropriately trained and qualified person, is part of an organisation's normal duty of care.
 Obtain consent if medication or medical treatment is required in the absence of the parent/carer (see Sample Document 6).